adjackp/pre-workshopMaterial/_episodes/06-jetSelection.md

 > <img src="../fig/spectrum_mjj.png" style="width:500px;height:400px">
 > </center>
 >
 > You are not meant to struggle with this exercise.
-If you are having troubles, please ask on the Mattermost channel.
+If you are having troubles, please ask on the Discord.
 However
 > if you find it more useful, a sample solution is included below.
 However please try your best to complete the exercise
 > before attending the workshop.
 It will be assumed on Monday that everyone has a working version of this code locally on their
 > computer.